Boston Bruins: Ray Bourque era (1979–2000)

 Following a slow start to the 1986–87 season, Sinden fired head coach Butch Goring and replaced him with Terry O'Reilly.
 At the 1987 NHL entry draft, the Bruins made a trade with the Vancouver Canucks, moving Barry Pederson for right wing Cam Neely.
 In March 1988, the Bruins acquired the rights to Andy Moog from the Edmonton Oilers in exchange for Geoff Courtnall, Bill Ranford, and future considerations.
 Bourque and Neely led the Bruins to a Stanley Cup Final appearance in against the Edmonton Oilers, but Boston lost in a four-game sweep.

 Throughout the 1980s, the Bruins often matched up with the Canadiens in either the division semifinals or division finals, with Montreal defeating them five of the six series.
-In the 1987–88 season, the Bruins defeated their nemesis Canadiens in the playoffs en route to their 1988 Stanley Cup Final appearance.
+In the 1987–88 season, the Bruins defeated their rivals, the Canadiens in the playoffs en route to their 1988 Stanley Cup Final appearance.
 It was their first playoff series victory over the Canadiens since 1943, breaking 18 consecutive losses to them.
 Following the 1988–89 season, O'Reilly resigned as head coach to care for his son.
 Milbury became the head coach soon after.